 Clayton State University

 In Morrow, Georgia, you can enroll in an online bachelor of English program at Clayton State University.
 This isn’t an outright writing degree.
 However, it is a very versatile degree option for those interested in writing as part of another job.
 Students can even earn a writing concentration alongside the program if they choose.

 Since this degree is so wide and versatile, so are its course topics.
 Students will take classes in everything from advanced composition and careers in writing to creative writing, professional writing, and technical writing.

 Through Drexel University, students can enroll in an online MFA in Creative Writing program.
 Within this program, there are options to concentrate on fiction writing and screenwriting, or students can opt simply for the MFA in Creative Writing.
 Regardless of your concentration, you will be able to take courses in both areas.

-In this program, students are required to complete three five-day residencies to workshop your writing.
-Students are given the opportunity to study abroad in Haiti or Equatorial Guinea to study how writing affects grassroots organizations, or in France to do a creative writing retreat.
+In this program, students are required to complete three five-day residencies to workshop their writing.
+Students are given the opportunity to study abroad in Haiti or Equatorial Guinea to study how writing affects grassroots organizations.
+They can also go to France for a creative writing retreat.
 One other opportunity offered is to assistant teach on-campus and earn work experience and good pay while earning your degree.

 University of Nebraska-Omaha